adjust/ios_sdk/README.md

 }
 ```

-Push token is used for Audience Builder and client callbacks and needed for the upcoming uninstall tracking feature.
+Push tokens are used for the Adjust Audience Builder and client callbacks, and are required for the upcoming uninstall tracking feature.

 ### <a id="pre-installed-trackers"></a>Pre-installed trackers